US congressmen visit Taiwan, the Ministry of Foreign Affairs, Ministry of National Defense and Taiwan Affairs Office of the State Council responded; Japanese people held anti-war demonstrations calling for the cancellation of the Yasukuni Shrine | Morning Post-breakinglatest.news-Breaking Latest New

 Shenzhen Securities Regulatory Bureau: Never stop the publicity of “818 Wealth Management Festival”

 According to media reports, the Shenzhen Securities Regulatory Bureau has recently provided window guidance to securities companies in its jurisdiction, stopped large-scale external publicity activities, and only publicized it on the company’s internal platform.
-In this regard, a person close to the Shenzhen Securities Regulatory Bureau revealed to a reporter from the Securities News Agency that the Shenzhen Securities Regulatory Bureau did not stop the publicity of the “8.18 Wealth Management Festival” of the securities companies in its jurisdiction.
+In this regard, a person close to the Shenzhen Securities Regulatory Bureau revealed to a reporter from the Securities News Agency that the Shenzhen Securities Regulatory Bureau did not stop the publicity of the “8.18 Wealth Management Festival” of the securities companies in its jurisdiction, but reminded in advance of the violations of publicity in the past.
 The company conducts publicity in compliance with laws and regulations, shall not mislead investors, and effectively protect the interests of investors.
 (Voucher China)

 Daily Epidemic Information